A Memoir by Rob Brizzi

 He got sober on January 9, 2009.

-He works in hospice.
-He sits with people at the end of their lives and helps families find the words.
+He has spent his career at the bedside, sitting with people at the end of their lives and helping families find the words.

 He lives in North Carolina with his wife Hope, a chihuahua named Nola, and a corgi named Remi.